seanbreckenridge/exobrain/shell/bash_notes/README.md

 main "$@" || exit $?
 ```

-For short scripts that just once from top to bottom, that's slight overkill, but once youre doing lots of `getopts`/`validation` or have a sufficient amount of functionality, it makes sense to do that.
+For short scripts that just once from top to bottom, that's slight overkill, but once you're doing lots of `getopts`/`validation` or have a sufficient amount of functionality, it makes sense to do that.

 ### Checking Return Values